Children, Teens & Young Adults

-Older teens and young adults receive the majority of their eye injuries from sports.
-The rate of injury for this group is highest in sports like basketball, football, soccer and leisure sports (golf, tennis, bowling, etc.).
-Fighting and typical horsing around account for a significant portion of eye injuries in this age group as well.
-Also, older teens tend to fail to heed printed warnings about a potential eye injury.
+Older teens and young adults receive most of their eye injuries from sports.
+The injury rate for this group is highest in sports like basketball, football, soccer, and leisure sports (golf, tennis, bowling, etc.).
+Fighting and typical horsing around account for a significant portion of eye injuries in this age group.

-Young adults also receive many of their eye injuries from yard work, flying particles in work areas and chemicals.
+Young adults also receive eye injuries from yard work, flying particles in work areas, and chemicals.
 Eye injury for women in this age group also often comes from mascara wands and scratches from fingernails.
-Also, young adults receive many eye injuries from exploding grills and fireplaces as well as from fireworks.
+Also, young adults suffer many eye injuries from exploding grills, fireplaces, and fireworks.

 Most Eye Injuries Are Preventable

-Eye injury, while more prevalent in some age groups than in others, really does not have an age or gender bias.
-For this reason, both men and women of any age can do the one thing that will reduce those 2.5 million eye injuries per year, wear protective eyewear!
+Eye injury, while more prevalent in some age groups than others, does not have an age or gender bias.
+For this reason, men and women of any age can do the one thing to reduce those 2.5 million eye injuries per year… wear protective eyewear!

 Eye Injury Infographic

-This infographic from the American Academy of Ophthalmology helps you visualize eye injury statistics.
-Take a few moments to review this information.
-You may find these facts give you a better appreciation for protecting your eyesight.
+This infographic from the American Academy of Ophthalmology helps visualize eye injury statistics.
+Take a few moments to review this information to better appreciate protecting your eyesight.